 Complementary therapies for pancreatic cancer

-Some people with pancreatic cancer find that complementary therapies help them deal with anxiety, pain and other side effects of their treatment.
+Some people with pancreatic cancer find that complementary therapies help them deal with anxiety, pain, fatigue (extreme tiredness) and other side effects of their treatment.
 Complementary therapies include:

 Complementary therapies work alongside your medical treatments – don’t stop any cancer treatments.
 Always speak to your doctor before trying any complementary therapies, as some may affect your cancer treatment.
 And tell your complementary therapist about your cancer treatment.

 There isn’t much evidence about complementary therapies, and they don’t work for everyone.
 But they may help you feel more in control of your symptom and side effects.

 Your medical team can tell you what complementary therapies are available in your area.
 Hospitals, hospices and local charities may offer some complementary therapies for free, but this can often be limited.
 The Complementary & Natural Healthcare Council have a list of registered therapists.